 The emaciated pup weighed only 56.2 pounds and had hair loss on his tail and the right side of his body, along with a small circular wound and dental disease.
 But, despite his conditions, Burt was a sweet love of a pup.
 Our veterinarians suspected Burt Macklin suffered from a prolonged state of starvation and neglect.

-With his rib bones visible, hips protruding and sunken eye sockets, Burt wouldn’t survive much longer without food and veterinary care.
-At first, Burt had no interest in eating.
-To entice him, Burt was put on a diet of Hills® Prescription Diet® i/d® to address his multiple digestive issues.
-Being so long without food made his stomach sensitive, and he needed a special diet to address his intestinal problems.
+With his rib bones visible, hips protruding and sunken eye sockets, Burt wouldn’t survive much longer without food or veterinary care.
+At first, Burt had no interest in eating, possibly because his finders fed him a lot of food, knowing he was hungry and desperate for nourishment.
+Burt began a diet of Hills® Prescription Diet® i/d® to address his multiple digestive issues.
+Even with no food, his stomach was sensitive, and he had intestinal problems.

 Staff knew Burt Macklin would be more comfortable as he recovered outside of the shelter environment and in a home.
 The Dumb Friends League Homes with Hearts foster care program lets animal lovers bring pets from our shelters into their homes temporarily to prepare them for adoption.
 Every fostered pet has a better chance at a happier and healthier life ahead with a forever family, and the League’s foster parents are a dedicated group of volunteers who open their hearts and homes to animals in need.